artemisYo/turnstile/turnstile.typ

 #pagebreak()

 #section[Architecture Overview]
-Turnstile has 30 general purpose registers and 5 specialized forms:
+Turnstile has 31 general purpose registers and 4 specialized forms:
 - r0, the zero register is always set to 0.
-- r1-r30 are general purpose registers, they may be used for anything.
+- r1-r31 are general purpose registers, they may be used for anything.
-- sp/r31 is the stack pointer,
+- sp is the stack pointer,
   it may contain any data,
   but it is used implicitly by some instructions.
   This register is set to the stack top at the start of execution.
 - ip is the instruction pointer register.
 It's the current programs position in code.
 - mp is the memory pointer register.
 It stores an address for memory accesses.

-- fp is the fuction table pointer.
-It stores the start of the function table.
-#section[Function Table]
-Turnstile supports a function table to ease the process of calling subroutines.
+#section[Memory]
+#subsection[The Stack]
-The function table is a section of memory that is indexed to find the correct address to jump to, when the ~Call~ instruction is used.
+The stack is a part of the memory that is used to store local variables and return addresses.
-It is loaded by the ~LFT~ instruction.
-It consists of a list of 64 bit numbers, which denote a function's address.
-The list has no element delimiters, they are simply put in series.
+The stack can be located using the stack pointer, it grows from the end of the address space to the start.

 #pagebreak()
 #section(skip: false)[Instructions Detailed]
-One aspect common to all instructions is the instruction pointer increment, it is done before a given instruction finishes executing and is important for instructions such as #ref_section[Call and Retn], as they directly deal with the instruction pointer.
+One aspect common to all instructions is the instruction pointer increment, it is done before a given instruction finishes executing and is important for instructions such as
+#ref_section[Jump, JIfE, JINE, JIfG, JIGE, JIfL, JILE],
+as they directly deal with the instruction pointer.

 #subsection[Halt and NoOp]